clojure-grimoire/grimoire/resources/1.4.0/clojure.core/sorted-map/docstring.md

-keyval => key valReturns a new sorted map with supplied mappings.
+keyval => key val
+  Returns a new sorted map with supplied mappings.